• Skip to main content

 Don't fight me on this one, it's a proven fact.

-• It's a fun twist on a classic.
-The butternut squash makes this stuffing different, and different really can be good!
+• It’s a fun twist on a classic.
+The butternut squash makes a more traditional stuffing different, and different really can be good!
+The roasted butternut squash adds texture and flavor to everyone’s favorite holiday dish!

 • Stuffing is always great idea for using up stale or almost stale bread.
 Remember, it's not a holiday only recipe.
 Eat it whenever you have some bread that is ready to turn!

-• Nice crusty bakery loaves are my favorite for this butternut squash stuffing, but really any stuffing.
-I like french loaves a lot for this recipe.
+• bread: Nice crusty bakery loaves are my favorite for this butternut squash stuffing, but really any stuffing.
+I like french loaves a lot for this recipe, but Italian bread or a bakery sourdough bread loaf would work well.
+White bread is definitely ideal over a whole grain or wheat bread.

-• You will need to make sure to cut the butternut squash fairly small, about ½ inch cubes to make sure they cook well.
+• butternut squash: make sure to cut the butternut squash fairly small, about 1/2 inch cubes to make sure they cook well.
 The squash looks deceivingly large in these photos due to the zoom lens.
 Check out this post for help chopping yours up!
+You could also use sweet potatoes in place of the squash if necessary.

 How to make this recipe:

-• In preparation for this butternut squash stuffing, you want to make sure the bread is cubed and either is left out overnight or baked at a low temperature to dry it out.
-You want your bread to be dried out so that it doesn't become overly soggy when mixed with the wet ingredients.
+• In preparation for this butternut squash stuffing, you want to make sure the bread cubes are either left out overnight or baked at a low temperature to dry them out.
+You want your bread to be dried out so that it doesn’t become overly soggy when mixed with the wet ingredients.
+When ready to prepare, transfer the cubed bread to a large mixing bowl.

-• Cook the butternut squash stuffing covered with foil first to prevent the top from burning.
-After about 30 minutes, remove the foil covering and allow to bake another 10-15 minutes until the top is browned and all the butternut squash is softened.
+• Heat oven to 375°F and cook the butternut squash stuffing covered with aluminum foil first to prevent the top from burning.
+After about 30 minutes, remove the foil covering and allow to bake another 10-15 minutes until the top is golden brown and all the butternut squash is softened.

 • Allow to cool for several minutes before serving.

-• As mentioned earlier, make sure to cut the butternut squash into about ½ inch - ¾ inch cubes.
+• Make sure to cut the butternut squash into about 1/2 inch – 3/4 inch cubes.
 If you cut them too large, they will not soften enough in the time allotted to bake this stuffing.

 • I don't use the ends of the loaves of bread as they are a bit too hard when dried out.
 I know this is not ideal with food waste so I try to serve them with dinner the night before.